Umbalab/processingGBA/README.md

 2. Open the MSys2 terminal by going to start>devkitPro>MSys2.

-3. In the terminal that opens, type the command "CD," which stands for "change directory," press space, drag the root folder we copied in the first step, or type the directory path, and press Enter.
+3. In the terminal that opens, type the command "CD", which stands for "change directory", press space, drag the root folder we copied in the first step, or type the directory path, and press Enter.

 4. Edit the "scene" file inside the "source" folder of the copied directory.